 Like any big city, Tokyo is home to a ton of national delicacies.
 And while hitting up every restaurant in sight should definitely be on your Tokyo to-do list, these are the specialties that the city is most famous for.

-A large, runny pancake full of meat, fish, and cabbage, monjayaki is a Japanese street food that’s uniquely Tokyo.
+A large, runny pancake full of meat, fish, and cabbage, is a Japanese street food that’s uniquely Tokyo.
 It’s so popular, in fact, Tokyo’s Tsukishima neighborhood actually has an official Monjayaki Street!
 Obviously, it’s the best place in Japan to try the dish.
+And if you like that, check out these foods to bring home from Japan.
+Seriously though: eating monjayaki is a total must do in Tokyo.

-Every region in Japan has its own unique version of miso, but in Tokyo, you can try them all.
+Every region in Japan has its own unique version of miso, but in Tokyo it's a must-do to try them all.
 Check out BAR 1CHIDO° for a sampler of Japan’s many styles of miso, and decide for yourself which is the best.

 A fried ball of dough stuffed with octopus, we know takoyaki might sound gross—but it’s so, so, so good.
 Trust us on this one.
 It’s also an Osaka staple, and the city boasts over 650 takoyaki restaurants (to Tokyo’s 150 or so).
 Head to Kougaryu for what’s often called the city’s best takoyaki.